Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 - The "Group_Type2" column represents a pattern in which some persons belong to a group and the others do not belong to the group.
 - The "Group_Type3" column represents a pattern in which some persons belong to multiple groups.
 Each notation for multiple groups must be connected by semicolons in cells.
 Spaces must not be placed before or after semicolons.

-## XLSM_file_Version1.xlsm
+## "Macros" file
-The "XLSM file" contains three macro buttons.
+The "Macros" file contains three macro buttons.
 Open an Excel file of data about grouping like "Material_Sample" file before executing the macros.
 ### Conversion_from_Individuals_to_Groups
 - Click the "Conversion_from_Individuals_to_Groups" button.
 Then, a dialog box appears.
 - Select the Excel file of data about grouping.